Asylum seekers waiting for a UKBA decision

 People who are granted refugee status or humanitarian protection

-To be considered to pay the home rate of tuition fee, you must be ordinarily resident in the UK on the first day of the first academic year of your course have been granted refugee status or humanitarian protection by this date.
+To be considered to pay the home rate of tuition fee and be eligible for Student Finance England funding for the duration of your course, you must be ordinarily resident in the UK on the first day of the first academic year of your course and have been granted refugee status or humanitarian protection by this date.
 For courses that start in September the first day of the first academic year is defined as 1 September, for postgraduate courses that start in January it is 1 January.

 In some circumstances spouses and children of someone granted refugee status or humanitarian protection can also qualify for home fees too.